How can social media managers do their Instagram scheduling better in less time?

 If you want to capture trends and maximize key shopping opportunities, then last minute just won’t do.

 Know what’s coming up and get your content scheduled to go live several weeks prior.
-For example, Christmas shopping, especially during 2020, will mostly take place online and early to ensure deliveries arrive in time.
+For example, Christmas shopping will mostly take place online and early to ensure deliveries arrive in time.

 Plan out your themes